Why Asset Protection Trusts are a better alternative to Prenuptial Agreements

 Today, I’m going to be talking about pre nuptial agreements and asset protection plans.
 When to use each and I’m going to tell you why I strongly prefer asset protection plans over pre-nuptial agreements.

-It's a highly emotionally charged issue particularly if you’ve been through a divorce and have a few dollars that you’ve managed to salvage from that awful process or if you’ve fallen in love and you're about to get remarried.
+It's a highly emotionally charged issue, particularly if you’ve been through a divorce and have a few dollars that you’ve managed to salvage from that awful process; or if you’ve fallen in love and you're about to get remarried.

 Many people think this is a good strategy to protect their assets in the event their marriage doesn’t succeed.
-These types of agreements typically explain how property will be divided and if spousal support, also known as alimony, will be paid in the event of a divorce.
+These types of agreements typically explain how the property will be divided and if spousal support, also known as alimony, will be paid in the event of a divorce.

 Each individual may also set up their intentions about distributing property after one of them dies.
 This is particularly an issue for second marriages when one or both spouses want to preserve property for their bloodline children or grandchildren from a former marriage.

 Depending on the state where you reside, a premarital agreement may be called a “prenuptial agreement” or simply a “pre-nup.”
 There is also the term “ante nuptial agreement,” which is basically the same, except it is done after a couple has been married.

 Advantages of Asset Protection plans over Prenup agreements

 - More effective